A highway projection is any building or part of a building either temporary or permanent which projects over or goes under a street.

-To allow for the safe passage of pedestrians beneath projections such as canopies, blinds or CCTV equipment etc a minimum vertical clearance of 2.75 metres is required from the surface of the footway to the underside of any projection.
+To allow for the safe passage of pedestrians beneath projections such as canopies, blinds or CCTV equipment a minimum vertical clearance of 2.2 metres is required between the footway and the projection.

-Your application will be considered in relation to its scale, size, location and impact on the adjacent highway.
-Once you have permission you may continue to project over/under the highway until or unless you are notified differently.
+Your application will be considered in relation to its scale, size, location and impact on the highway.

 Please complete the Licensing & Permit Issues form: